 One of the most frustrating collection actions from creditors is wage garnishment.
 When you are dealing with the stressful reality of debt, every penny matters, and it can be disheartening to have your wages taken to repay creditors.
 Fortunately, you do have legal options to halt wage garnishment.
-The Law Offices of Danny K. Agai can help you file for bankruptcy and legally halt all wage garnishment proceedings while working on discharging your debts at the same time.
-Attorney Danny Agai is genuinely invested in your financial freedom, and he will work directly with you from the beginning of your case to the end to make sure you emerge on solid financial footing.
+Serving clients in North Hollywood and the Los Angeles area, the Law Offices of Danny K. Agai can help you file for bankruptcy and legally halt all wage garnishment proceedings while working on discharging your debts at the same time.
+Attorney Danny Agai is genuinely invested in your financial freedom, and he will work directly with you from the beginning of your case to make sure you emerge on solid financial footing.

 What Is Wage Garnishment?

-- 25% of the debtor’s disposable earnings for that week; or
+- 25% of the debtor’s disposable earnings for that week

-Upon filing for bankruptcy, the debtor and their attorney should inform their relevant employers and garnishment creditors of the bankruptcy filing by providing them their case number, filing date, and court location.
+Upon filing for bankruptcy, the debtor and their attorney should inform their relevant employers and garnishment creditors of the bankruptcy filing by providing them with the bankruptcy case number, filing date, and court location.
 The quicker this is done, the quicker the garnishment may stop, as a creditor is legally required to stop garnishing wages once they are notified of the bankruptcy.

-In any case, after the bankruptcy case closes, creditors cannot resume wage garnishments on any discharged debts (often credit card balances, personal loans, and medical bills).
-Creditors can resume garnishments on non-dischargeable debts the debtor is still be expected to pay.
+After the bankruptcy case closes, creditors cannot resume wage garnishments on any discharged debts (often credit card balances, personal loans, and medical bills).
+Creditors can resume garnishments on non-dischargeable debts the debtor is still expected to repay.
 If the bankruptcy case is dismissed without a discharge, creditors can resume wage garnishment on all the debts.

 If you fear your wages may be garnished in your current financial situation, contact the Law Offices of Danny K. Agai for legal help.
-We can take look at all your debts to determine your best strategy for halting wage garnishments and getting back on solid financial footing.
-Perhaps the most efficient way to stop wage garnishment is by filing Chapter 7, as it will implement an automatic stay to protect your wages and also allows you the opportunity to petition for debt discharges.
-In the face of crushing debt, every ounce of your pay matters; we will do our best to protect your finances and guide you toward financial freedom.
+Mr. Agai and his team can take a look at all your debts to determine your best strategy for halting wage garnishments and getting back on the path to financial health.
+The firm is located in Valley Village, California, and serves the entire Los Angeles area.